heliumjk/heliumjk.github.io/README.md

 - [ ] Create hightlight style for code parts

 ## Help out
-Im [Antonio Trento](https://antoniotrento.github.io) and I'm looking for funds to be able to open my IT development company with many on-site projects, unfortunately they are hardly feasible without collaboration and an economic base.
+Im [Ed Anisko](https://antoniotrento.github.io) and I'm looking for funds to be able to open my IT development company with many on-site projects, unfortunately they are hardly feasible without collaboration and an economic base.

 If you want to contribute you can donate ethereum or bitcoin:
 - [Donate Bitcoins](https://blockchain.info/address/1B9rDoFCndbsKXL9QiefUcUGUbJH9Y1i6M)